hanabi/hanabi.github.io/README.md

 * On the first turn of the game, it is not possible to discard.
 If there is absolutely nothing else to do, it is permissible in this situation to use a number 2 clue to save a 2 that is NOT on chop, but only if the other players can see that you had no other choice.
 * This situation typically only happens in 3-player games.

+### The Unnecessary Generation Discard

+* Sometimes, in order to satisfy *Save Principle*, a player will perform an unnecessary *Generation Discard*, which generates a clue to save a card that they actually already have in their hand.
+* This puts the next player in an ambiguous situation: was it really a *Generation Discard*, or could it a *Scream Discard*?
+In order to cover both situations, they should not *Chop Move*, but they should also not discard on this turn.
+* For example, in a 3-player game:
+  * Red 3 is played on the stacks.
+No blue cards are played on the stacks.
+  * Alice has a blue 1 in her hand.
+She knows the exact identity of it, so it is known playable.
+  * Alice also has a 4 clued in her hand.
+She does not know what color it is.
+  * There are 0 clues, so if Alice plays the blue 1, Bob will be forced to discard.
+  * Alice sees that Cathy has a red 4 on chop, which is playable.
+If Alice does not have red 4 in her hand, then Cathy could potentially discard the red 4 (after Bob is forced to discard).
+  * So, Alice performs a *Generation Discard* to generate a clue so that Bob can clue the get the red 4, if necessary.
+  * Bob sees that Alice does indeed already have the red 4 in her hand, so from his perspective, if Alice was performing a *Generation Discard*, it was unnecessary.
+  * However, it could also be the case that Bob's chop is unsafe.
+So, Bob will NOT clue the red 4 on Cathy's chop, but he WILL spend the clue in some other productive fashion.
+If Bob has nothing productive to do, he must "burn" a clue, similar to what happens when a *Scream Discard* occurs.

 ### Double Tempo Clue Inversion (Immediate Double Clue)